 Weed grinding alternatives

-Using a grinder isn’t the only way to break up a bud.
+There are many ways to grind weed without a grinder.
 Other options include using scissors, pulling it apart by hand… or finding a lesser-used grinding option, like your coffee grinder.
 Let’s take a look at some of the pros and cons of each:

 Finger-pulling your marijuana